abpframework/eShopOnAbp/README.md

 - [x] Switch Ocelot to <strike>Envoy</strike> YARP in Public Web gateway ✔️
 - [x] Use gRPC for catalog microservice ✔️
 - [x] Management Side of Services ✔️
-- [x] Administration application (to manage products and orders, with a dashboard) ✔️
+- [x] Administration application (to manage products and orders with a dashboard) ✔️
 - [x] Deployment to azure k8s ✔️ (https://eshoponabp.com)
 ### Version 2.0
 - [x] Product-detail page on the shopping application (with CMS-kit integration for comments and rating components) ✔️
 - [x] Switch to Keycloak from IdentityServer in AuthServer
 - [ ] Re-design authorization/permission management
-- [ ] Integrate a new sample microservice written in GoLang (Or python/java)
+- [ ] Integrate a new sample microservice written in GoLang (Or Python / Java)
 ### Documentation

 - [ ] We will create an e-book to explain the solution